-Users with a full disk encryption program protecting their computer can use Telephone Password Manager to automate the key recovery process in the event that they forgot the password that unlocks their computer.
+Users with a drive encryption program protecting their computer can use Telephone Password Manager to automate the unlock process in the event that they forgot the password that they normally type pre-boot.

 Telephone Password Manager is normally configured to play .WAV audio files as prompts for user input.
 It also includes a text to speech mechanism that makes it easier to develop new navigation menus and defer new voice recordings.

 While text input into Telephone Password Manager is usually made with a touch-tone keypad, Telephone Password Manager can be configured to recognize small dictionaries of spoken words, so that users can make alphanumeric input by speaking the names of letters and digits.

 Telephone Password Manager can also be connected to a voice-over-IP network and configured to accept VoIP calls.

-Telephone Password Manager lowers IT support costs and improves user service by enabling mobile, remote or locked out users to resolve problems with their password, hardware token or encrypted hard disk on their own, without calling the help desk.
+Telephone Password Manager lowers IT support costs and improves user service by enabling mobile, remote or locked out users to resolve problems with their password, hardware token or encrypted drive on their own, without calling the help desk.